Metaverse Dualchain Network Architecture (DNA) Trading 0% Lower This Week

 Metaverse Dualchain Network Architecture Coin Profile

-Metaverse Dualchain Network Architecture’s launch date was September 9th, 2019.
+Metaverse Dualchain Network Architecture was first traded on September 9th, 2019.
 Metaverse Dualchain Network Architecture’s total supply is 100,000,000,000 coins and its circulating supply is 20,143,656,744 coins.
 Metaverse Dualchain Network Architecture’s official Twitter account is @mvsdna and its Facebook page is accessible here.
-Metaverse Dualchain Network Architecture’s official message board is medium.com/metaverse-blockchain.
+The official message board for Metaverse Dualchain Network Architecture is medium.com/metaverse-blockchain.
 Metaverse Dualchain Network Architecture’s official website is mvsdna.com.

 DNA is Metaverse DNA’s native currency, which a digital asset that can be sent over the network easily, securely, and instantly.
 It is also an essential part of the blockchain ecosystem and will be used in Metaverse-based applications.”